signal-ai/signal-secret-service/README.md

 }
 ```

-Both `ADMIN_PASSWORD` and `API_TOKEN` are stored under prod-my-app service while `DB_PASSWORD` is stored under prod-my-db (via Terraform).
+Both `ADMIN_PASSWORD` and `API_TOKEN` are stored under prod-my-app service while `DB_PASSWORD` is stored under `prod-my-db` (via Terraform).
 To
 get a list of all ENV variables stored for a given service, please do locally:

 ```sh
 chamber exec service -- env
 ```

 ENV variable extrapolation is supported.
-For example, if you want to use the value of DB_PASSWORD to set DB_URL, you can:
+For example, if you want to use the value of `DB_PASSWORD` to set `DB_URL`, you can:

 ```sh
 {"name": "DB_URL", "value": "postgres://rdsuser:$DB_PASSWORD@my-db-instance/db_name"},
 ```

 ENV variable secrets can be overwritten.
-For example, if we use a different API_TOKEN locally or if we are using a local DB for which we will
+For example, if we use a different `API_TOKEN` locally or if we are using a local DB for which we will
 use docker-compose, we can set:

 ```sh